prologic/shops/README.md

 - `items` -- One or more items of configuration to be applied to each target host.
 Each item declares a "check" and "action".
 Checks and actions are written in regular shell.
-If a check fails, the action is run to correct the failred state.
+If a check fails, the action is run to correct the failed state.
 If all checks pass, no actions are run.

 ## License